rejwan75/Healthcare-Solution-Python-Django/README.md

 - There should be at least one doctor in the hospital before admitting a patient.
 So first add doctor.
 - On the update page of the doctor/patient you must update the password.

-## Disclaimer
-This project is developed for demo purposes and it's not supposed to be used in real applications.

 ##Screenshots
 Homepage